skyloupe/qwikpirate/README.md

 [3.2] Build Shared Libraries
 ----------------------------

-To build the cli library as a shared library define the CMake variable
+To build the library as a shared library define the CMake variable
 BUILD_SHARED_LIB:

 -DBUILD_SHARED_LIB

 Note that this is not quite working correctly on OS X yet.
-It builds, but I need to deal with @rpath.
+It builds and runs, but I need to deal with @rpath.

 [4.0] Unit tests
 ================